adrienbrignon/mkdocs-exporter/docs/setup/setting-up-buttons.md

   return 'https://google.com/search' + urlencode({q: page.title})
 ```

-Then, we can define a button and specify the previously defined function (assuming it has been saved to `my_module/button.py`):
+Then, we can define the button and specify the path to the previously defined function (assuming it has been saved under the `my_module` module, in `button.py`):

 ```yaml
 plugins: